 - □ Be sure to select Highest (32 bit) for the display colors before using video/image software or starting DVD playback.
 Selecting any other option may prevent such software from displaying images successfully.
-To change the display colors, follow these steps: - Right-click on the desktop and select Personalize. - 2 Click Display Settings. - 3 Select Highest (32 bit) under Colors. - ☐ Do not change the display resolution or colors while using video/image software or playing DVDs, as it may cause unsuccessful playback/display or unstable system operations. - Additionally, it is recommended you disable your screen saver before starting DVD playback.
+To change the display colors, follow these steps: - 1 Right-click on the desktop and select Personalize. - 2 Click Display Settings. - 3 Select Highest (32 bit) under Colors. - Do not change the display resolution or colors while using video/image software or playing DVDs, as it may cause unsuccessful playback/display or unstable system operations.
+Additionally it is recommended you disable your screen saver before starting DVD playback.
+If the screen saver is - Additionally, it is recommended you disable your screen saver before starting DVD playback.
 If the screen saver is enabled, it may be activated during DVD playback and prevent it from running successfully.
 Some screen savers have been found to even change the display resolution and colors.